tnoonanjr/cyber-lab/lab4/README.md

 # Lab 4 - Web Programming & Phishing Attacks

+### This lab uses webpages hosted locally, and is not possible to fully replicate using this repository.
+This overview & the code provide should outline the tasks assigned and the process to complete them.

 ## Question 1 - Access the web page
 Using ssh tunneling access the mock bank web page with your given username and password (no code necessary).